b-fakhar/Sparse-Recovery-of-Compressively-Sensed-Signals/README.md

 # Data-Compression
 ### Project Objective
-Develop an apply an optimization algorithm for data compression.
+Develop and apply an optimization algorithm for data compression.
 The optimization algorithm based on L0-minimization is developed with the goal of: (1) improving the speed and quality recovery of the state-of-the-art sparse recovery MAX FS L0-minimization algorithms, and (2) improving the compression ratio of the well-known Compressive Sensing (CS) sparse recovery methods.

 ### Challenges
 The data explosion in the digital age has created a demand in proposing strategies to manage data acquisition, transmission and data storage.
 CS is a widely used technique in data compression.
 However, the well-known sparse recovery algorithms can not handle highly compressed data.
 Therefore, there is a need to introduce an optimization algorithm that can handle high compression ration while providing high quality recovered data.